Mathilda Canter, PhD

 Derald Wing Sue, PhD

 Derald Wing Sue is professor of psychology and education in the Department of Counseling and Clinical Psychology at Teachers College and the School of Social Work, Columbia University.
 He received his PhD from the University of Oregon, and has served as a training faculty member with the Institute for Management Studies and the Columbia University Executive Training Programs.
 He received a bachelor's degree from Oregon State University, and a PhD in counseling psychology from the University of Oregon.
 The civil rights movement sparked an interest in him and was the foundation for his interest in multicultural studies.
 In 1972, Sue co-founded the Asian American Psychological Association (AAPA) with his brother and fellow psychologist, Stanley Sue.
 Both brothers felt there was a need for others to understand the experience of Asian-Americans and this was the beginning.
 Aside from his interests in multicultural counseling and diversity training, he is the recipient of countless awards and honors, such as the Society for the Psychological Study of Ethnic Minority Issues' Charles and Shirley Thomas Award for mentoring and leadership.
 He held numerous positions throughout the APA, including president of Div.
-45 (Society for the Psychological Study of Ethnic Minority Issues).
+45 (Society for the Psychological Study of Culture, Ethnicity and Race).
 Sue has written several books, including "Microaggressions in Everyday Life: Race, Gender, and Sexual Orientation," "Counseling the Culturally Diverse: Theory and Practice" and "Overcoming Our Racism: The Journey to Liberation."